emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         particular virtual address is not present in the TLB then *a TLB miss* is taken and the address is resolved using the more general mechanism.

-    trace

-        In :term:`tracing garbage collection`, tracing is the process of following the :term:`graph` from all :term:`roots <root>` to all :term:`reachable` data.

-        .. similar:: :term:`scan`.

-    tracing garbage collection

-        Tracing garbage collection is :term:`garbage collection` based on :term:`reachability <reachable>`.

-        Tracing garbage collection relies on the fact that if an :term:`object` is not :term:`reachable`, there is no way the :term:`mutator` could ever access it, and therefore it cannot be :term:`alive`.
-In each :term:`collection cycle`, some or all of the objects are :term:`condemned <threatened set>` and the :term:`graph` is :term:`traced <trace>` to find which of the condemned objects are reachable.
-Those that were not reachable may be :term:`reclaimed <reclaim>`.

-    translation buffer

-        .. see:: :term:`TLB`.

     transport